Clock House railway station: British Railways (1948-1994)

-After World War II and following nationalisation on 1 January 1948, the station fell under the auspices of British Railways Southern Region.
-Three-aspect colour light signals were installed at the station in 1956 controlled by New Beckenham signal box (in the down direction) and Elmers End (up direction).
+After World War II and following nationalisation on 1 January 1948, the station fell under the auspices of British Railways' Southern Region.
+Three-aspect colour light signals were installed at the station in 1956, controlled by New Beckenham signal box (in the down direction) and Elmers End (up direction).

-The signal box at the station was taken out of use on 19 August 1962 where it presumably had been used to control access to the goods yard.
+The signal box at the station was taken out of use on 19 August 1962, where it presumably had been used to control access to the goods yard.

 The goods yard was closed on 19 April 1965.

-On 28 May 1975 all signalling came under the control of the London Bridge Signalling Centre.
+On 28 May 1975, all signalling came under the control of the London Bridge Signalling Centre.

-Upon sectorisation in 1982, three passenger sectors were created: InterCity, operating principal express services; and London & South East (renamed Network SouthEast in 1986) who operated commuter services in the London area.
+Upon sectorisation in 1982, London & South East operated commuter services in the London area; it was renamed Network SouthEast in 1986.

-The privatisation era (1994-Present Day)
+The privatisation era (1994-present day)

-Following privatisation of British Rail on 1 April 1994 the infrastructure at New Beckenham station became the responsibility of Railtrack whilst a business unit operated the train services.
-On 13 October 1996 operation of the passenger services passed to Connex South Eastern who were originally due to run the franchise until 2011.
+Following privatisation of British Rail on 1 April 1994, the infrastructure at New Beckenham station became the responsibility of Railtrack.
+On 13 October 1996, operation of the passenger services passed to Connex South Eastern.

-Following a number of accidents and financial issues Railtrack plc was sold to Network Rail on 3 October 2002 who became responsible for the infrastructure.

-On 27 June 2003 the Strategic Rail Authority decided to strip Connex of the franchise citing poor financial management and run the franchise itself.
-Connex South Eastern continued to operate the franchise until 8 November 2003 with the services transferring to the Strategic Rail Authority's South Eastern Trains subsidiary the following day.

-On 30 November 2005 the Department for Transport awarded Govia the Integrated Kent franchise.
+On 30 November 2005, the Department for Transport awarded Govia the Integrated Kent franchise.
 The services operated by South Eastern Trains transferred to Southeastern on 1 April 2006.